tobac-project/tobac/doc/threshold_detection_parameters.rst

 ================
 Minimum Distance
 ================
 The parameter :code:`min_distance` sets the minimum distance between two detected features.
-If two detected features are within :code:`min_distance` of each other, the feature with the larger value is kept, and the feature with the smaller value is discarded.
+If two detected features are within :code:`min_distance` of each other, the feature with the more extreme value is kept, and the feature with the less extreme value is discarded.